 It’s going to bed at a regular time.
 It’s sleeping enough hours.
 It’s keeping your bedroom at a comfortable temperature and free of distracting influences.

 It’s not scanning the Internet with a phone before trying to go to bed.

 Any practice that helps ensure you get enough sleep is part of sleep hygiene.

-So that guy who has a job that makes him keep a smartphone on by his bedside in case people want to call him in the middle of the night doesn’t have good sleep hygiene.
+So that guy with a job that makes him keep a smartphone on by his bedside in case people want to call him in the middle of the night doesn’t have good sleep hygiene.

-For many reasons, either does that teenage girl who’s half-asleep all night texting.
+For many reasons, neither does that teenage girl who’s half-asleep all night texting.